alisonkestrel22/iNat-Together-2026-events/README.md

 4. The regenerated `index.html` replaces the old one in this repo (Add file → Upload files → same filename → Commit).
 5. GitHub Pages picks up the change automatically within a minute or so — no need to touch the wiki embed.

-The iNaturalist Places CSV export refreshes weekly (Fridays); refresh timing generally aligns with that cadence, with a final refresh planned before the wiki page is promoted to the broader iNat community.
+The iNaturalist Places CSV export refreshes weekly; refresh timing generally aligns with that cadence.

 ## Embedding